-District Governor Robyn welcoming Rotarians to the conference

-Rotarians enjoyed a great day at this years conference held close to Oswestry.
+District Governor Robyn welcoming Rotarians to the conference Rotarians enjoyed a great day at this years conference held close to Oswestry.
 Many thanks to Governor Elect Steve Antill and his wife Helen, who organised the day and sorted out the technology.

-Major Foundation Donor Ian Priestley, Endowment and Major Gift Advisor for the Rotary Foundation gave an interesting talk about Rotary's charity and funds three of the the Foundation: The Annual Fund, the Endowment Fund and the Polio Plus Fund.
-These enable advancement of world the understanding, goodwill and peace through the improvement Certificates for donations to End health. the support of of education and the alleviation of poverty.
+Major Foundation Donor Ian Priestley, Endowment and Major Gift Advisor for the Rotary Foundation gave an interesting talk about Rotary's charity and three funds of the the Foundation: The Annual Fund, the Endowment Fund and the Polio Plus Fund.
+These enable advancement of world the understanding, goodwill peace through the improvement health, the support education and the alleviation of poverty.

-lan Priestly (on the right) presented Past District Governor Barry Picken, with a special badge to recognise that he has become a Major Donor.

-Joint District Governor Ken Wagstaffe and post-operative care for one presented awards to clubs that donated the highest "per capita" donation to the Annual Fund.
-Pandya inaugurated the project. the award This vear was presented to Walsall Saddlers Rotary Club.
+Ian Priestly (on the right) presented Past District Governor Barry Picken, with a special badge to recognise that he has become a Major Donor.
+Joint presented awards to clubs that donated the highest "per capita" This vear the award was presented to Walsall Saddlers Rotary Club.
 Foundation lead A second place award went to the Rotary Club of Newport and third went to The Wrekin Club.